Skip to content

 The 3→2 AOPC inflation isn’t faithfulness winning — it’s the model being far from saturation (E9 MAE 9.34 eV), so ablating any atom moves the wildly-wrong prediction by a large absolute amount.
 The 2→3 AOPC collapse is the inverse: the model has saturated on a constant-ish prediction and atom ablations don’t move it much, even though attention is correctly identifying dopants (top-1 hit 0.96).

 The honest reading: AOPC conflates “faithful attribution” with “prediction is far from saturation”, and under cross-density transfer the bag-level prediction itself collapses (E9 finding) — so AOPC becomes uninformative about whether attention is correctly attributing.
-The E10 keystone is preserved but narrowed: the interpretability-survival claim is two-pillar (top-k recall + attention concentration), with the within-distribution AOPC advantage from §4.6i as a separate finding.
+The E10 (the load-bearing transfer result) is preserved but narrowed: the interpretability-survival claim is two-pillar (top-k recall + attention concentration), with the within-distribution AOPC advantage from §4.6i as a separate finding.
 Writeup at materials-nlp/e12_aopc_transfer_result.md.

 Ninth controlled axis — mixed-density training closes the loop.
 E9 said cross-density transfer is catastrophic; E10 said interpretability survives it anyway.
 The practical follow-up: if you train on the union of densities, do you recover within-density accuracy?
 Three train regimes (2-only, 3-only, mixed) × two val regimes (2-elem, 3-elem), 5 seeds: